Atomix: Behind the Concept

 For me, logistics and eCommerce have been my entire life.

-- After graduating from the University of Pennsylvania, I spent two years working on Wall Street in the Consumer Retail Group at CIT Bank covering retail and restaurant businesses.
-After that, I joined an 8-figure, bootstrapped eCommerce brand.
-I made the (obvious) realization that eCommerce was going to be the future of retail, and I was going to be a part of it.
+- After CIT, I joined an 8-figure, bootstrapped eCommerce brand (State & Liberty), where I learned the foundational principles on how to scale a successful brand.
+At the time, I made the (obvious) realization that eCommerce was going to be the future of retail, and I was going to be a part of it.

 Entrepreneurship: Growing Up